-In that rare case cancer came from a wrongful act or negligence.
-But your lawyer must show the death was caused by the defendant or its agents.
-For example, there may be other defendants who caused decedent’s cancer. (such as an asbestos maker).
+In that rare case, cancer came from a wrongful act or negligence.
+But your lawyer must show the defendant or its agents caused the death.
+For example, there may be other defendants who caused decedent's cancer. (such as an asbestos maker).

 Did the defendant do it on purpose?
 So the next element deals with two sub-elements, with the same outcome; that is whether: